 Since 2005 he has been involved in teaching activities, both as a piano and synth teacher and as an event planner of several music laboratories and concerts related to Improvisation.

 His main project, ‘Nullo die sine nota’, saw the light in year 2006.
 Through his music, he has been following the dream of giving a note to each atom.

 After the first three albums Nugae (2006), Hagakure (2008) and Shu (2010), in January 2012 he released his fourth work ‘Pouring Notes on Troubled Vibrations’, where some pieces were played with the flutist Veronica La Malfa.

-Leonardo performed in Italy and abroad, like in Berlin (at the international jazz club ‘A- Trane’), Darmstadt, London, Kiruna (Sweden), Zoetermeer (Netherlands, at the Boerderij Cultuurpodium), La Valletta (Malta, with the tenor Nico Darmanin, for Grand Commandery of the Castello of the Military and Hospitaller Order of St Lazarus).
+Leonardo performed in Italy and abroad, like in Berlin (at the international jazz club ‘A- Trane’), Darmstadt, London, Kiruna (Sweden), Zoetermeer (Netherlands, at the Boerderij Cultuurpodium), La Valletta (Malta, with the tenor Nico Darmanin, for Grand Commandery of the Castello of the Military and Hospitaller Order of St Lazarus) and Antalya (Turkey).

 He was also in the ‘Land in Eden’ team of the eclectic artist Anna Utopia Giordano.

 For 5 years he was involved in the experimental project ‘Pas de Deux dance&piano duo’ with Alessandra Odoardi, an internationally known dancer.
 The starting point of this project was the shooting of the video ‘selfPortrait’ at dawn during the summer solstice in Venice, where movements and notes got together as one.
 The duo shared the same stage with international artists like Jalisse and Andrea Bocelli and was interviewed by some Italian TV channels and radios.